d9pouces/django-floor/doc/source/index.rst

 DjangoFloor is an thin overlay of the Django Python web framework for quickly building websites that are ready to deploy.
 Its main features are:

-  * easy to develop: a single command line generates a fully working base project (with complete templates), that you can modify step-by-step, with dedicated development settings,
+  * easy to develop: a single command line generates a fully-working base project (with complete templates), that you can modify step-by-step, with dedicated development settings,
   * easy to deploy: ready to be packaged with separated simple config (.ini) files, without requiring to maintain duplicated config files (prod and dev),
   * allowing offline computation (computation in separated processes or dedicated machines) and two-way communication between the server and the JavaScript world via websockets.
+  * with a complete deployment documentation.

 Of course, any thing provided by DjangoFloor can be overriden (like the default templates that are based on the well-known Bootstrap 3).